What is an Excavator?

 Applications in Construction Sites

-• Cement and concrete construction works.
+• Concrete and cement construction works.

-• Excavation for mining and pipe trenches.
+• Excavating for mining and pipeline trenches.

 2. Wheeled Excavators